timgoodmusictw-hub/CDRipperPro/README.md

   * `engine.py`: Handles audio processing (calling `freac`/`ffmpeg`) and tag writing.
   * `config.py`: Global configuration and constants.
   * `utils.py`: Utility functions.

+### ⚠️ Disclaimer

+This software (CDRipperPro) is intended for personal learning, research, and legal backup purposes only.

+1.  **No Warranty**: This software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+2.  **Hardware Risk**: The CD ripping process involves intensive operation of your CD drive. **The author is NOT responsible for any damage to hardware (including but not limited to CD drive motor wear, laser lens degradation, or scratched discs) resulting from the use of this software.**
+3.  **Data Security**: The author shall not be liable for any data loss, file corruption, or system instability caused by software bugs or improper usage.
+4.  **Limitation of Liability**: In no event shall the author (tim_good_music) be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 -----